K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 1. Check the information of the buildpack being used at the PaaS-TA Portal.<br>
 ![50]

-2. change the value in the Combobox to change the order of buildpack..<br>
+2. Change the value in the Combobox to change the order of buildpack..<br>
 ![51]

 3. Click the usage checkbox to change the usage status of the buildpack.<br>